 11. What are the IT requirements for conducting an online survey?

-All of our online applications are designed to be used by multiple browser platforms, including current and previous versions of Internet Explorer, Mozilla Firefox, Safari, Opera and Chrome.
+All of our online applications are designed to be used by multiple browser platforms, including current and previous versions of Safari, Chrome, Internet Explorer, Mozilla Firefox and Opera.
 We come across a diverse range of IT environments throughout our work with public, private, educational and not-for-profit organisations and have adapted our technology accordingly.
 Our surveys do not require respondents to install browser plug-ins or special software to complete a survey.
 We understand the IT security and management needs of our clients and their diverse stakeholders.

 12. How should I prepare an organisation or customer group for an upcoming survey?